Priyansh5812/WordBoggle/README.md

 ## Corner Cases tackled

-1. While Adding the words in the grid, it is possible to repeat on same tiles for word addition resulting in incomplete / word addition
+1. While Adding the words in the grid, it is possible to repeat on same tiles for word addition resulting in incomplete / wrong word addition

 ```c#
     // Get the neighbours